 This ministry paper seeks to explain why these groups are so vital to growing as a Christian and why we are not simply just a church that has growth groups, but are rather, a church OF growth groups...

-LEADERS:...before taking someone through this paper, review the two key introductory MINISTRY PAPERS: 'the ministry training church' and 'meeting one to one'.
+LEADERS:...before taking someone through this paper, review the two key introductory MINISTRY PAPERS:

 Connect.
 Grow.
 Serve.
 After connecting to God through trusting in Christ, a vital way we can grow is through a growth group and a vital way we can serve is through a ministry team.

 This MINISTRY PAPER is designed to help your growth groups pastor/coach introduce you to what it means to lead one of our growth groups.
 As outlined in 'the ministry training church', growth group leaders play a crucial role in our church.
 This paper is longer than others and may need a couple of sessions.
 It starts with the material everyone looks at in 'joining a growth group', and then builds in extra material for leaders.